 I was about to lose it.

 “I don’t own any apple products” I tried to get rid of her.
-I may have sounded angry too but I didn’t care.
-I just wanted this woman out of my face.
+I may have sounded angry too, but I didn’t care.

 “Can you find out for me?”
-She was a real stubborn person.
+She was a really stubborn person.

 I have never experienced someone being so demanding for a piece of free advice.
-I felt like I am being robbed at knifepoint
+I felt like I was being robbed at knifepoint.

 I stayed quiet, hoping she would walk away.